Quadratic-like dynamics of cubic polynomials: Properties of polynomial-like maps

-\begin{proof} Take all critical points of $P$ not belonging to $\thu(T)$, connect their $P$-images with infinity with pairwise disjoint rays avoiding $\thu(P(T))$, and pull them back to the appropriate critical points to construct a finite collection of cuts of the plane.
-Let $W$ be a component of the complement to this collections of cuts containing $T$.
-It follows that $P:W\to P(W)$ is a branched covering map.
-By the Riemann-Hurwitz formula, the topological degree of this branched covering is $m$.
+\begin{proof} Take all critical points of $P$ not belonging to $\thu(T)$, connect their $P$-images to infinity with pairwise disjoint simple curves (``rays'') avoiding $\thu(P(T))$, and pull them back to their critical points to construct a finite collection of cuts of the plane.
+Let $W$ be a complementary component of this collections of cuts containing $T$.
+Clearly, $P:W\to P(W)$ is a branched covering map.
+By the Riemann-Hurwitz formula, the topological degree of this map is $m$ (observe that by the construction and by the assumptions and there are no critical points in $W\sm T$).
 Thus points of $P(T)$ can have at most $m$ preimages in $T$.
 By the assumptions, this implies that they have exactly $m$ preimages in $T$ counting multiplicities.

-Since this condition coincides with condition (1) from Lemma~\ref{l:om2notin}, we are done. \end{proof}
+Let us show that $T$ is a component of the set $P^{-1}(P(T))$.
+Indeed, by the previous paragraph condition (4) from Lemma~\ref{l:om2notin} is fulfilled; hence, Lemma~\ref{l:om2notin} implies the desired.
+Moreover, $T$ is the unique component of the set $P^{-1}(P(T))$ in $W$ (recall that the topological degree of $P|_W$ is $m$).
+Let us show that $P(\thu(T))\subset \thu(P(T))$.
+Indeed, suppose otherwise.
+Then there exists a component $V$ of $\thu(T)\sm T$ and a point $x\in V$ such that $P(x)\notin P(\thu(T))$.
+Connect $P(x)$ to infinity with a simple curve (``ray'') avoiding $\thu(P(T))$ and pull it back to $x$.
+This gives rise to a ``ray'' connecting $x$ to infinity and avoiding $T$, a contradiction.
+Thus, $P(\thu(T))\subset \thu(P(T))$.